ANSSI-FR/MLA/doc/src/ENTRY_NAME.md

 are given with `EntryName::to_pathbuf_escaped_string` and `EntryName::raw_content_to_escaped_string` and are used by `mlar`.

-Other representations may be preferred depending on its usage context.
+Other representations may be preferred depending on their usage context.

 The idea of this representation is that unwanted bytes are replaced with a percent and their hexadecimal representation.
 Details follow.

-For an entry name interpreted as raw bytes, below generic escaping is applied with ASCII alphanumeric chars and ASCII dot as preserved bytes.
+For an entry name interpreted as raw bytes, below generic escaping is applied with ASCII alphanumeric, dot, dash and underscore as preserved bytes.
 This is used by `mlar list --raw-escaped-names`.

 For an entry name interpreted as a path, below generic escaping is applied